JohnReedLOL/scala-trace-debug/README.md

 ^ The left side in parenthesis is the name of a variable; the right side (after "->") is the contents. ^

+- If you just want to copy-paste, Scala example is (here)[/src/test/scala/main/Main.scala].
 ____________________________________________________________________________________________________________________

 ### Requirements:

 - Scala 2.10.4 or higher (or Java 8+)
-- Some sort of IDE that supports stack trace highlighting
+- Any IDE or text editor that supports stack trace highlighting

-^ Since the stack traces are formatted like exceptions, any text editor with a plugin for stack trace parsing should work.

 ____________________________________________________________________________________________________________________